scaleapi/scaleapi-python-client/README.md

 ## Error handling

-If something went wrong while making API calls, then exceptions will be raised automatically as a `scale.ScaleError`  or `scale.ValidationError` runtime error.
+If something went wrong while making API calls, then exceptions will be raised automatically as a `scale.ScaleException`  or `scale.ScaleInvalidRequest` runtime error.
 For example:

 ```python
 try